mjmurphy2023/Supply-and-Merchandise-Planning/README.md

 ---

 ## Project Structure
-The project is organized into the following main folders, each focusing on a specific aspect of the supply and merchandise planning process:
+The project ongoing and is organized into the following main folders, each focusing on a specific aspect of the supply and merchandise planning process:

 ### 1. Synthetic Data Creation
 **Folder:** `1.
 Synthetic Data Creation`